xbeat/Machine-Learning/README.md

 Introduction to Control System Theory

 Control system theory is a fundamental aspect of engineering that deals with the behavior of dynamical systems.
 It focuses on how systems respond to inputs and how to design controllers to achieve desired outputs.
 This slide introduces the basic concepts of control systems using a simple temperature control example.

+## REST API vs GraphQL Comparing API Design Approaches

+Basic REST API Implementation

+A foundational implementation of a REST API using Python's Flask framework, demonstrating core HTTP methods for CRUD operations.
+This example creates a simple API for managing a collection of items with proper request handling and response formatting.

 ## Improving RAG Pipelines with Low-Latency Rerankers